prp-e/generative_ui_prompts/README.md

 ## TODO

 - [x] Generate _prompt generator_ prompt.
+    - Prompts were great but not basically what we wanted.
+We need to rethinkg the procedure.
 - [ ] Generate _code generator_ prompt.
 - [ ] Generate _component generator_ prompt.
 - [ ] Make the basic dataset.